 The art of bespoke packaging

 No machine is perfectly square.
 So, packaging machinery for overseas transit is far from a straightforward process.
 However, through years of experience, IES has got the process of building individual packaging for large machinery down to a fine art.
-Of course, perfecting that art took a lot of time and a lot of trial and error.
-Because when it comes to packaging machinery there’s a great deal you have to take into account.
+Of course, perfecting that art took a lot of time and a lot of time and trial and error.
+Because when it comes to packaging machinery, there’s a great deal you have to take into account.

 A build always starts with some information gathering.
 This could be supplied by the customer.
 Or, we’ll go out and physically measure up the equipment ourselves.
 Either way, this is one of the most important parts of the process.